MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-custom-container.md

 #### Readiness route vs. liveness route

-An HTTP server defines paths for both _liveness_ and _readiness_.
+The API server you choose may provide a way to check the status of the server.
+There are two types of the route that you can specify: _liveness_ and _readiness_.
 A liveness route is used to check whether the server is running.
 A readiness route is used to check whether the server is ready to do work.
-In machine learning inference, a server could respond 200 OK to a liveness request before loading a model.
-The server could respond 200 OK to a readiness request only after the model is loaded into memory.
+In the context of machine learning inferencing, a server could respond 200 OK to a liveness request before loading a model, and the server could respond 200 OK to a readiness request only after the model is loaded into the memory.

-For more information about liveness and readiness probes, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
+For more information about liveness and readiness probes in general, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

-Notice that this deployment uses the same path for both liveness and readiness, since TF Serving only defines a liveness route.
+The liveness and readiness routes will be determined by the API server of your choice.
+Note that the example deployment in this article uses the same path for both liveness and readiness, since TFServing only defines a liveness route.
+Refer to other examples for different patterns to define the routes.

+#### Scoring route

+The API server you choose would provide a way to receive the payload to work on.
+In the context of machine learning inference, a server would receive the input data via a specific route.
+Identify this route for your API server and specify it when you define the deployment to create.
+Successful creation of the deployment will update the scoring_uri parameter of the endpoint as well, which you can verify with `az ml online-endpoint show -n <name> --query scoring_uri`.

 #### Locating the mounted model